Paget's disease of the nipple is usually associated with breast cancer.

 - compression sleeves – tightly fitting bandages that push excess fluid out of your arm

 Lymphoedema can develop months or sometimes years after surgery.
-See your breast care nurse or GP if you notice any swelling in your arm or hand on the side of your operation.
+Contact your GP or breast care nurse if you notice any swelling in your arm or hand on the side of your operation.

-Breast-conserving surgery aims to save as much of your breast as possible while removing the cancer with a rim of healthy tissue.
+Breast-conserving surgery aims to save as much of your breast as possible while removing the cancer and a small amount of healthy tissue.

-If you have Paget’s disease, your nipple and areola will be removed.
+If you have Paget's disease of the nipple, your nipple and areola will be removed.
 You should be offered reconstructive surgery to improve the appearance of your breast after surgery (see below).

 If you have breast-conserving surgery, the amount of breast tissue removed will depend on: